nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3b.
 Student already in consultation
     * 3b1.
 System shows error message that student is already registered
     * 3b2.
 Use case resumes from step 3

+**<u>Use case: UC8 - Delete Consultation</u>**

+**MSS**

+1. TA lists existing consultations
+2. TA enters command to delete specific consultation(s) by index
+3. System removes the consultation(s)
+4. Success message shown with deleted consultation details

+**Extensions**

+* 1a.
+No existing consultations
+    * 1a1.
+System shows message that no consultations are available
+    * 1a2.
+Use case ends

+* 2a.
+Invalid consultation index
+    * 2a1.
+System shows error message listing invalid indices
+    * 2a2.
+Use case resumes from step 2

+**<u>Use case: UC9 - Remove Students from Consultation</u>**

+**MSS**

+1. TA lists existing consultations
+2. TA selects consultation by index
+3. TA specifies students to remove by name
+4. System validates student existence in consultation
+5. System removes specified students from consultation
+6. Success message shown

+**Extensions**

+* 2a.
+Invalid consultation index
+    * 2a1.
+System shows error message
+    * 2a2.
+Use case resumes from step 2

+* 3a.
+Student not found in system
+    * 3a1.
+System shows error message identifying missing student
+    * 3a2.
+Use case resumes from step 3

+* 4a.
+Student not in consultation
+    * 4a1.
+System shows error message that student is not in consultation
+    * 4a2.
+Use case resumes from step 3

 *{More to be added}*